zizther/Jam/readme.md

 notification API that Node can access.
 Only code written in Objective C and signed in XCode can access it.
 This is not very friendly for Node users so we are using the tiny signed MIT-licensed native application [Terminal Notifier](https://github.com/alloy/terminal-notifier) from [Eloy Durán](https://github.com/alloy).
-I've changed the default icon which is owned by Apple to the Grunt logo.

 ##### Growl for OS X